• Skip to primary navigation

 Reply

-24. Charlie Hoke says
+Charlie Hoke

 My 5.5 lb roast is just barely too big to fit into a gallon-size freezer bag.
 The bones were already mostly detached, so I cut them off and am able to fit the roast in the bag pretty well.
 Would you recommend cooking the bones in a different bag if they don’t fit in the one with the meat?
 I know bones add flavor but I didn’t know if it would make a huge difference at this point.